pentool/mvs-wall/README.md

 ### Type
 Values: 1 - 3

 Type of structure to generate.
 1 - walls, 2 - lines, 3 - points.
+In type 3 (point) mode, the x/y/z axes settings are ignored.

 ### Examples
 Look at the parameter values and model box size on the screenshots to recreate the structure.
 (Click image for larger version.)